cshepherd/gbbs-utherii/README.md

 BSAVE ACOS.OBJ,a$800,l$5300
 ```
 Current status:
 8/17/2024 - First working proof-of-concept.
 Wish it had autodetection and DHCP, but it's interesting that we have this much.
 Known bugs include timeout enforcement (guests get logged off pretty fast), the crlf translation, and currently I'm not making an effort to detect hangups.
 This is all not too hard to add.
+THERE ARE ALSO A COUPLE 65816 INSTRUCTIONS IN IT which obviously aren't ideal and are super-easy to remove.
+Going to bed.

 Reference material:
 https://docs.wiznet.io/img/products/w5100/W5100_DS_V128E.pdf